riacono91/izicap/README.md

 - with Firefox is failing the check of the comment because it is not publiched the comment

 **comment article created by the user**
-- with Chrome the test is passing
+- with Chrome 100% is passing
 - with Firefox is failing the check of the successful publication

 ## Deletion An Existing Article